How To Sabotage Productivity

 Avoid: Identifying the top 2-3 most important tasks.

 Even with a long to-do list, identifying a few top-priority items can alleviate overwhelm and ensure you are still making progress towards those pesky overall goals.
-It can even prevent you getting completely discouraged and giving up, because you’ll be able celebrate a few small victories even if you don’t finish everything.
+It can even prevent you from getting completely discouraged and giving up because you’ll be able to celebrate a few small victories even if you don’t finish everything.

 7. Save the hardest/most-dreaded task for last.